We snack when we’re bored. But it’s no longer the food that woos us. It’s our phones.

-What was our third screen is now our first, so distracted we couldn’t be bothered to skip the tv ads.
+Our third screen is now our first, so engulfed in staring at a rectangular flow that we’re not even bothered to skip the television’s ads.

-The tube has been relegated to mere background noise.
+The smartphone relegated the tv to mere background noise.

-Forget the future.
-We are poor fortune tellers.
+The influencers can’t help themselves but share.
+The creators can’t help but curate.
+The trolls feed off the attention seekers.
 We live in the persistent presence of distraction, amusing ourselves to death.

-Humans seek fantasy.
+Generational thumbs want fantasy without living the reality.
 But wake-up science reveals only hell.
-The real world screams peak screen.
+The physical world screams peak screen.